sachin-trilio/HowTos/immutable-backup-restore.md

 10. This completes the creation of encrypted backup.

+## Delete immutable bckup from TVK

-## Steps to restore the encrypted backup
+## Steps to restore the immutable backup

 Lets take a look at how to restore the encrypted backup.
 The backup can be restored to different namespace on the same cluster or a different cluster.